 In 2021 we reviewed our prices and developed a new pricing structure which aligns with the Electricity Authority's cost reflective pricing methodology.
 In 2022 we consulted with retailers on the new price structures and in 2023 we started the transition process.
-Our future pricing structures includes changes to residential and non-residential prices.
+Our future pricing structures include changes to residential and non-residential prices.
 This Pricing Methodology summarises our future pricing structure and our Pricing Roadmap provides more detail.

-General mass market tariffs: Our pricing will use the long-run marginal cost (LRMC) to set pricing signals for the mass market, rather than the more volatile short-run costs.
-We believe that distribution pricing is best suited to signalling enduring (or slow-moving) network economic cost.
+General mass market tariffs: We are considering refining the calculation of a long-run marginal cost (LRMC) to set pricing signals for the mass market.
 We recognise that an 'accurate' estimate of network LRMC would vary by location and time - rising as load growth reduces capacity headroom before collapsing after each new capacity investment.
-However, due to the general consumer's inability to meaningfully respond to such granular and dynamic prices, distribution pricing is better suited to relatively stable, network-wide estimates of LRMC.
-To start with we are proposing to use a network-level LRMC or possibly geographic pricing zones where the network has significant differences in the LRMC.
+As such we are exploring options like geographic pricing zones where the network has significant differences in congestion levels.

-Flexibility services solving specific network issues: We will consider short-run costs for flexibility services designed to solve specific short-term network issues.
+Flexibility services solving specific network issues: We are considering signalling constrained operating periods to retailers and flexibility providers to incentivise solve specific short-term network issues.
 These services are not designed to be enduring and will be targeted at flexibility providers who have the tools and expertise to respond to more complex price signals.